Lala0Land/openclaw-social-skills/README.md

-# Moltbot Social Media Skills
+# OpenClaw Social Media Skills

 **Follow me for more AI and coding tips:
 - YouTube: [@xeniacodes](https://www.youtube.com/@xeniacodes)
 - Telegram: [xeniacodes](https://t.me/xeniacodes)**

-A curated collection of the top Moltbot (formerly Clawdbot/OpenClaw) skills focused on social media.
+A curated collection of the top OpenClaw (formerly Moltbot/OpenClaw) skills focused on social media.
 These tools help with content creation, posting, scheduling, engagement, and more across platforms like X (Twitter), LinkedIn, Reddit, Instagram, TikTok, and others.

 Based on community discussions and threads from the last few days.
 Inspired by the awesome-moltbot-skills repo: [github.com/VoltAgent/awesome-moltbot-skills](https://github.com/VoltAgent/awesome-moltbot-skills).